flutter/packages/packages/cross_file/README.md

 ## Web Limitations

-`XFile` on the web platform are backed by [Blob](https://api.dart.dev/be/180361/dart-html/Blob-class.html) objects and their URLs.
+`XFile` on the web platform is backed by [Blob](https://api.dart.dev/be/180361/dart-html/Blob-class.html) objects and their URLs.

 It seems that Safari hangs when reading Blobs larger than 4GB (your app will stop